The Lantana plant is an excellent choice if you want to enjoy the beauty of flowers with minimum maintenance.

 Using pruning shears, you can easily prune your Lantana bushes without hiring a professional gardener.
 Follow these steps when pruning your Lantana bushes.

-- Make sure that you are starting the pruning process before your bushes start blooming for the best results.
+- Make sure you are starting the pruning process before your bushes bloom for the best results.
 Since Lantana bushes bloom in spring and fall, you should start pruning the bushes before the first blooms appear to guarantee more and healthier flowers.

 - Use the shears to make cuts at about 45 degrees angle.
-This angle will help the bush recover from the wounds, so it encourages the growth of more leaves and flowers.
+This angle will help the bush recover from the wounds, encouraging the growth of more leaves and flowers.

 Make sure that the plant stems are cut to be about 6 to 8 inches.
 You can leave the stems a little longer if there isn’t a lot of dead or old growth.